The Spiritual Law of Dharma

 Here are the 3 Components of the Law of Dharma

 - To live ‘Dharmically’ you must first discover your spiritual self.
 This is your true self.
 This requisite is important because divine spirit defined our purpose and leads us to fulfill it.
-Our ego self will be misguided by money, control, and notoriety.
+Our ego-self will be misguided by money, control, and notoriety.
 Our spirit self will calibrate us in the direction that God wants us to go.
 Meet the spiritual version of you through meditation and prayer, regularly.

 - Then, with this spiritual sense of yourself reflect on your talents and the things that you enjoy.
 Think about the things on which others repeatedly compliment you.
 What about those hobbies, tasks, or projects that cause you to lose your sense of time, what are they?
 Your Dharma will lie somewhere in this reflection.
 Ask God for the answer.

-- The most important aspect of Dharma is evolving from an ego or self-reference to one of compassion for others.
+- The most important aspect of Dharma is evolving from ego or self-reference to one of compassion for others.
 When solidifying your Dharma, it has to meet one final test before it becomes official.
 You must ask yourself, ‘Given my spiritual growth, and acknowledged special talents, how can I use this talent to help others?”

 The third step in the process is critical.

 When pursuing a passion for the benefit of others, magic happens!
 God returns to us the bounty from the horn of plenty.
-We will not gain access to the affluence of the universe without using our God-given talents with good intention to help others.
+We will not gain access to the affluence of the universe without using our God-given talents with good intentions to help others.

 You may have noted that many of the recommendations for spiritual awakening and development overlap.
 They do.
 But they must be practiced together.
 You cannot singularly follow one principle and expect to reap its benefits, without following the others.
 Alternative healing works much the same way.